Book Award

 The Order of the Coif Book Award was established in 1961 as a triennial award.
 The first award covered the publication period 1961-1963 and was presented in January 1964.
 In 2004 the Executive Committee voted to change the award to a Biennial award, and as of 2020, it is an annual award.
 The winner of the Book Award receives a $10,000 prize.

-Submit a nomination for the 2025 Book Award
+Nominations for the 2025 Book Award are now closed.

 Past Book Award Winners